“Dead?”

 Writing Process

-Lately I’ve been fascinated by the Greek myth of Icarus.
-What drew me in was the idea of rewriting its ending, transforming it from a fear-driven warning of “follow these rules or die” into something more life-giving.
-Rules can protect us, yes, but growing up I was surrounded by far more than most kids.
-I lived a sheltered childhood, and that makes this theme feel especially personal.
+Lately I have been fascinated by the Greek myth of Icarus.
+What drew me in was the idea of rewriting its ending, transforming it from a cautionary story about limits into something more life-giving.
+Rules can protect us, yes, but growing up I was surrounded by far more structure than most kids.
+I lived a pretty sheltered childhood, and that makes this theme feel especially personal.

-At first I imagined the song as a sprawling, progressive piece like Beautiful, Terrible Parts I-III.
-Without a repeating chorus, more a journey from one point to another.
+At first I imagined the song as a sprawling progressive piece like Beautiful, Terrible Parts I through III.
+Something more like a journey than a traditional song, moving from one place to another without a repeating chorus.
 But I kept circling back to that line about not being dead.
-It was too catchy and too defiant to let go.
+It was too catchy and too defiant to let go of.
 That became the chorus, the anchor point.
-From there the verses and bridge fell into place after countless voice memos and late-night writing sessions.
+From there the verses and bridge slowly fell into place through countless voice memos and late night writing sessions.

-Musically, I also wanted to stretch myself beyond my usual 4/4 comfort zone.
+Musically I also wanted to stretch myself beyond my usual 4/4 comfort zone.
 The verses landed in 4/4, the pre-chorus pushed into 5/4, and the chorus took off in 6/4.
-The real challenge came with the bridge, where I alternated 4/4 and 3/4 (or 7/4, depending how you count it).
-Thus giving the time signature progression of the song a “4,5,6,7” feel… ascending numbers to further match the ascending themes in the song.
+The real challenge came with the bridge, where I alternated 4/4 and 3/4, or 7/4 depending how you count it.
+That gave the time signature progression of the song a subtle 4, 5, 6, 7 feeling.
+Ascending numbers that further echo the rising themes of the story.

-The soaring vocal melody in the bridge was actually inspired by a spiritual song my parents wrote when I was very young and snag to me throughout growing up.
-The lyrics of that song no longer resonate with me, but the melody always stayed.
-Bringing it into this song felt like reclaiming a piece of my past in a new form.
+The soaring vocal melody in the bridge was actually inspired by a song my parents wrote when I was very young and sang to me throughout my childhood.
+The lyrics of that song no longer resonate with me in the same way they once did, but the melody always stayed with me.
+Bringing it into this song felt like reclaiming a piece of my past and carrying it forward in a new form.

 Song Meaning

-If you’re unfamiliar with the myth: Daedalus, an inventor, was imprisoned with his son Icarus.
-To escape, Daedalus built wings from feathers, string, and wax.
-He warned Icarus not to fly too close to the sun (lest the wax melt) or too close to the sea (lest the feathers grow heavy with water).
-Icarus tested the limits, flew too high, and fell into the ocean, where he was said to have drowned.
+If you are unfamiliar with the myth, Daedalus was an inventor imprisoned with his son Icarus.
+To escape, he built wings from feathers, string, and wax.
+He warned Icarus not to fly too close to the sun, lest the wax melt, or too close to the sea, lest the feathers grow damp and heavy with moisture from the ocean water below.
+Icarus tested the limits, flew too high, and fell into the ocean, where the traditional story says he drowned.